hyperledger-cacti/cacti/packages/ledger-plugin/fabric/validator/unit-test/fabric-docker/README.md

 	3a06daddc298        hyperledger/fabric-orderer                                                                               "orderer"                2 hours ago         Up 2 hours          0.0.0.0:7050->7050/tcp                           orderer.example.com
 	b722f3d14f6e        hyperledger/fabric-couchdb                                                                               "tini -- /docker-ent…"   2 hours ago         Up 2 hours          4369/tcp, 9100/tcp, 0.0.0.0:5984->5984/tcp       couchdb

+#### Remarks

+According to the report from some contributor, in some environment the command `./startFabric.sh` fails, due to version incompatibility between fabric and couchdb.
+If you encounter the same situation, execute the following commands and re-execute this step:

+	curl -sSL https://bit.ly/2ysbOFE | bash -s -- 1.4.0 1.4.0
+	docker pull hyperledger/fabric-couchdb:0.4.14
+	docker tag hyperledger/fabric-couchdb:0.4.14 hyperledger/fabric-couchdb:latest

 ### 2) Registering an administrator user and general users

 Change to the following directory: